Hsbadgdnf/iOS-26-clone/README.md

 *   Educational, open-source clone—no affiliation with Apple Inc. Trademarks belong to their owners.

 <p align="center">
-  Made with ❤️ by Anukar using AI.
+  Made with ❤️ by Anukarusing AI.
 </p>